 |Just has to go...|

-Once Dorothy and I had the ancillary gear—EZ-up tent canopy, observing table, camp chairs, etc., etc.—squared away, I ran my long extension cord to the field’s AC power outlet board and plugged in.
+Once Dorothy and I had the scopes and the ancillary gear—EZ-up tent canopy, observing table, camp chairs, etc., etc.—squared away, I ran my long extension cord to the field’s AC power outlet board and plugged it in.
 Having AC available at a star party is just so nice.
 No batteries to worry about running down, no need to recharge ‘em the next morning.

-Field work done, our next mission was getting settled in our little room at the lodge.
-Certainly, the accommodations at FRC are not palatial; the rooms are about 1/4 the size of your average Days Inn crackerbox palace, but they are nevertheless much better than the chickie cabins or tents that are de rigueur at many star parties.
+Field work done; our next goal was getting settled in our little room at the lodge.
+Certainly, the accommodations at FRC are not palatial; the rooms are about 1/4 the size of the average Days Inn crackerbox palace, but they are nevertheless much better than the chickie cabins or tents that are de rigueur at many star parties.
 Whatever may be lacking in the small rooms is more than made up for by the Center’s beautiful dining room, which overlooks a small lake.

 Wednesday evening was indeed the long night I’d wished for.
 Almost too long.
-Imaging these days is much different from what it was when I got started in a big way in the 1980s.
+Imaging these days is much different from what it was when I got started in a big way more years ago than I like to remember.
 Then, you spent your whole night staring into a guiding eyepiece.
 You had to keep that pesky guide star centered on a crosshair reticle or your picture would wind up with trailed stars.
 Boring, but at least you were occupied.
-Today, you align the mount, get the autoguider going, focus up, tell the software (Nebulosity 3 in my case) to take, say, 20 4-minute exposures, and your presence is no longer required for over three hours (including the time for dark frames).
+Today, you align the mount, get the auto-guider going, focus up, tell the software (Nebulosity 3 in my case) to take, say, 20 4-minute exposures, and your presence is no longer required for over three hours (including the time for dark frames).
 What do you do?
 What did I do on this night?

 If I’d been smart, I’d have brought my 15x70 Burgess binoculars to the star party and given the sky a good bino survey.
 Alas, they were the one thing I forgot to pack this time.
-Instead, I wandered the field cadging looks through the telescopes of the many old friends—I’ve been doing DSRSG for so long that my fellow attendees are really more like family now.
-Headed back to the lodge a time or two for coffee.
-Occasionally looked in on Veronica.
-She was doing just fine grabbing sub-frames of the great galaxy NGC 253, and PHD2 was guiding like a champ.
+Instead, I wandered the field cadging looks through the telescopes of many old friends.
+I’ve been doing DSRSG for so long that my fellow attendees are really more like family now.
+I headed back to the lodge a time or two for coffee, and then looked in on Veronica.
+She was doing just fine grabbing sub-frames of the great galaxy NGC 253.
+PHD2 was guiding like a champ.
 I did another couple of loops of the field before it was time for target two, M45.